xepps/lets-fish/README.md

 # lets-fish

-Make changes to index.html
-Site will pull through the page and render it.
+Make changes to index.html and the site will pull through the page and render it.

 Yay!